 And here come some meaningless lab tests

-We’re seeing this all the time for fake brands now.
+We’re seeing this all the time for black market brands now.
 Their Instagram will post a couple pages of lab-like results with some vague meaning attached.
 This time, the channel posts lab results for Moon Rocks nugs but just to prove potency, but you’ll notice it’s the cropped fractions of two pages which conveniently leave off whose sample it is, and also the QR code is too fuzzy for a scanner to actually use.

 The other lab page is for a Fruity Pebbles cart.
 Well, we are trying that sample ID# there, but it doesn’t seem to be valid.
 We’re also trying to track down this “Pluto Brands” which has no trademark in the US, EU, or CA. Since Cannalysis Labs (the named lab on the test page) operates out of Santa Ana, California, we also checked for a license in California, but none was found for any company with “Pluto” in its name.